neuro-inc/neuro-cli/docs/config_reference.rst

    Configuration subsystem, available as :attr:`Client.config`.

-   Use it for analyzing fetching information about the system configuration, e.g. a list of avaliable clusters or switching the active cluster.
+   Use it for analyzing fetching information about the system configuration, e.g. a list of available clusters or switching the active cluster.

    .. attribute:: username